run-ai/genv/_sources/remote/installation.rst.txt

 Note that when using system installation, users will need to specify the installation location by passing the argument :code:`--root` to :code:`genv remote` commands.

-Also, if Genv is not installed in the :ref:`login script <Setting Up Your Shell>` of a user on a remote host, some :code:`genv remote` commands like :code:`activate` will not work because the SSH shell will not be properly set up.
+Also, if Genv is not installed in the :ref:`login script <Install Terminal>` of a user on a remote host, some :code:`genv remote` commands like :code:`activate` will not work because the SSH shell will not be properly set up.

 .. note::